populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 </details>

-Let's continue in R and finally estimate the F_{ST} values for each pair of subspecies:
+Let's continue in R and finally estimate the F<sub>ST</sub> values for each pair of subspecies:

 ``` r